Breadcrumb

 Giulia Palermo is a computational biophysicist and Associate Professor at the University of California Riverside in the Department of Bioengineering and Chemistry.
 She is a native of Italy where she earned her Ph.D. in 2013 from the Italian Institute of Technology.
 During her doctoral studies, she was awarded an early career fellowship to join the group of Prof. Ursula Roethlisberger at the Swiss Federal Institute of Technology (EPFL).
 In 2016 she became a post-doc at the University of California San Diego (UCSD) working with Prof. J. Andrew McCammon, thanks to a Swiss National Science Foundation post-doctoral fellowship.

-Her group is best known for pioneering computational studies of the CRISPR-Cas9 system.
-By using state-of-the-art computer simulations, her lab characterizes the mechanism of action and engineers emerging genome editing systems that are transforming life sciences.
+Her group is best known for computational studies of the CRISPR-Cas9 system.
+By using state-of-the-art computer simulations, her lab is interested in characterizing the mechanism of action and compuationally engineer emerging genome editing systems that are transforming life sciences.
 She is a recipient of the 2020 Corwin Hansch Award to Outstanding Scientists Under 40, a 2022 NSF CAREER Award, and a 2023 Sloan Research Fellowship in Chemistry.
-She also received the ACS Rising Star Award of the Women Chemists Committee (2022), and a Biophysical Society Theory and Computation Subgroup Early Career Award (2023).

 Giulia is an active educator passionate about teaching.
 She is an advocate for women in science and her lab strives to create research opportunities to increase diversity in STEM.